wildanvin/classroomDao/client/README.md

 ## Directory Structure

-- `docs`: contains the HTML, CSS and Javascript files needed for the frontend.
-The front end is vanillaJS.
+This project was bootstrapped with a react truffle box, so the project directory is kind of standard

+- `client`: Contains a react app.
-- `contracts`: Smart contracts that are deployed in the Kovan testnet.
+- `contracts`: Smart contracts.
 - `migrations`: Migration files for deploying contracts in `contracts` directory.
 - `test`: Tests for smart contracts.
-- `utils`: Javascript code used for advance time in ganache.
+Right now no test is implemented

 ## Environment variables (not needed for running project locally)